 Instructor Q&A: Dis/ability Studies in Education

 We spoke with instructor Denise Herrenbruck about the Disability Studies discipline and how it’s imperative to equity in the classroom.
-Denise’s upcoming online course, Dis/ability Studies: Confronting Ableism, Stigma and Privilege in Education, begins October 12, 2020.
+Denise’s upcoming online course, Dis/ability Studies and Universal Design: Confronting Ableism, Stigma and Privilege in Education, begins October 11, 2021.

 You’ve been involved with this work since the 1980s.
 How did you get started?